hxheart/BCR-DRL/README.md

-Please refer to our paper at ECAI 2024: **BCR-DRL: Behavior- and Context-aware Reward for Deep Reinforcement Learning in Human-AI Coordination**
+Please also refer to our paper at ECAI 2024: **BCR-DRL: Behavior- and Context-aware Reward for Deep Reinforcement Learning in Human-AI Coordination**

 pip install keras==2.11.0